kymlu/eating-memories/src/pages/posts/bean-paste.md

 ---
 # MASH BEANS
-To mash the beans, blend it using a food processor.
+To mash the beans, blend it into a purée using a food processor.
 Add some bean liquid if it is thick.
-> It shouldn't be watery, but maybe a little thicker than apple sauce (can't think of other things to compare it to).
->
 > Optionally press the beans through a sieve using a spatula to ensure extra-smoothness.
 >
 > If you don't have a blender, use the sieve method or use a mashing tool of your choice.